graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 that is actually executed by the host).
 In this case, the reported IPU memory usage will include the memory used for code.

-Because the IPU Model has access to all the memory of the host CPU it is possible to run graphs that would run out of memory on the IPU.
-This makes the IPU Model an important tool for debugging OOM-related issues.
+The IPU Model can be a useful tool for debugging OOM-related issues.
 See :ref:`using_the_ipu_model` for more information.

 By default, the code will be run on IPU hardware.
 To run on the